-Effective June 2020, the Investigator Studies Program Review Committee (MISP-RC) will accept proposals within our current areas of interest (AOI) for DENGUE.
+Effective February 2023, the Investigator Studies Program Review Committee (MISP-RC) for DENGUE will accept protocols within our current areas of interest (AOI) up to June 12, 2023.
 This is a competitive review process that will be conducted by the DENGUE MISP Review Committee.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to Investigator Studies Program Committee:

 - The burden of dengue infection and disease in specific sub-populations (e.g., travelers, older individuals, individuals with comorbidities or who are immunocompromised, etc.)